apollographql/apollo-client/docs/source/apollo-client/react.md

 });
 ```

-> Server notes:
+> See the notes above about `getDataFromTree`.

-  When creating the client on the server, it is best to use `ssrMode: true`.
-This prevents unneeded force refetching in the tree walking.
+> Extra Client notes:

-> Client notes:
+  - In this case, pass `initialState: JSON.parse(decodeURI(__APOLLO_STATE__))`
-  When creating new client, you can pass `initialState: __APOLLO_STATE__ ` to rehydrate which will stop the client from trying to requery data.
+  - As of this writing, this technique will lead to a React warning "Target node has markup rendered by React, but there are unrelated nodes as well"---we're working on a better solution to this, but in the meantime if you want to avoid the error, use `getDataFromTree` directly.

 <h2 id="redux">Using in concert with Redux</h2>